 Community property consists of assets accumulated from the date of your marriage until the date of your divorce.
 This can include income, commissions, bonuses, employment benefits, retirement plans, and stock options.
 The power to divide marital property is given to the Texas courts, where judges will determine a reasonable division arrangement based on the needs, interests, and rights of all parties involved, including children.

-Our dedicated divorce attorney in Tyler, TX can stand beside you throughout your divorce, providing reliable advice and pushing for your rights to your property and children, no matter the particulars of your divorce.
-We understand how overwhelming and stressful the divorce process can be, which is why you should not attempt to navigate your divorce alone, especially if your spouse has retained an attorney.
+We understand how overwhelming and stressful the divorce process can be.
+Our Tyler and Mineola family law attorney has helped couples come to an agreement regarding property division problems by mediation and negotiation.
+If aggressive action is necessary to protect your interests and rights, we are capable of moving your case to court.
+However complex your case may seem, our dedicated divorce attorney in Tyler, TX can stand beside you throughout your divorce, providing reliable advice and pushing for your rights to your property and children, no matter the particulars of your divorce.
+You should not attempt to navigate your divorce alone, especially if your spouse has retained an attorney.
 Protect yourself and get in touch with Campbell Law Firm, P.C. right away.